 2. Official Business Account

 An official business account (OBA) confirmed as a prominent and authentic brand by WhatsApp.

 The company name is displayed even if the user has not added the company to their address book.
-Official business accounts have a green tick verification in their profile and chat thread headers.
+Official business accounts have a green tick in their profile and chat thread headers.